wp-plugins/get-directions/readme.txt

-Currently only 1 marker can be used on a non-route map = how do I change the color and size of the 'get directions' button? = the button is totally styled in CSS so you can change this as you like in your theme's style.css = can I remove the credit link to llocally displayed under the maps? = yes you can modify the source under the GPL, however for a very small donation we can tell how you to turn off the link without coding
-= can I change the style of the map pointer? = for the route pointers (A to B) the style is fixed, but for the single map pin you can change these.
+Currently only 1 marker can be used on a non-route map = how do I change the color and size of the 'get directions' button? = the button is totally styled in CSS so you can change this as you like in your theme's style.css = can I change the style of the map pointer? = for the route pointers (A to B) the style is fixed, but for the single map pin you can change these.
 There is a filter hook that can be coded in your theme's functions.php
 = My operating radius circle isn't a circle?